mosip/documentation/docs/Secure-Biometric-Interface-Specification.md

     1. All communication to the server is encrypted using one of the approved public key cryptography (HTTPS – TLS1.2/1.3 is required with one of the [approved algorithms](#cryptography).
     1. All request should have timestamps attached in ISO format to the milliseconds inside the signature.
     1. All communication back and forth should have the signed digital id as one of the attributes.
-1. Its expected that the auto registration has an absolute way to identify and validate the devices.
+1. It's expected that the auto registration with management server has an absolute way to identify and validate the devices.
 1. The management client or SBI should be able to detect the devices in a plug and play model.
 1. The management client must connect to the respective management server on defined frequencies along with the status of the certificate and the device itself.
 Key rotation commands or any other instructions to the SBI should be triggered from the server as a response to this status check query from the SBI/management client.
 1. The management client must connect to the respective management server on defined frequencies along with the status of the certificate and the device itself.
 Key rotation commands or any other instructions to the SBI should be triggered from the server as a response to this status check query from the SBI/management client.